International Management Institute, New Delhi: Facilities

 IMI, New Delhi has a computing facility for the students on campus with more than 400 plus Wi-Fi enabled computers at locations including hostel rooms, amphitheatre and canteen.
 IMI Campus has two computer labs which are equipped with more than 100 computers.

 The Williamson Magor Library and Information Service (WMLIS) has a stock of about 22000 volumes covering business and management, and also related areas.
 The 5256 periodical titles subscribed [online + hardcopy versions] by the WML are vital sources for academic research and up-to-date business information.
 Most Journals are available electronically through the Business Source Complete [EBSCO], Sage, ScienceDirect, JSTOR and Emerald databases.
-Besides, IMI library is also having a good collection of digital video resources such as BBC Worldwide Training programs etc. The Student Council is a democratic body.
+Besides, IMI library is also having a good collection of digital video resources such as BBC Worldwide Training programs etc.

 Admission

-Admissions for IMI, New Delhi are conducted through Common Admission Test (CAT).
+Admissions for IMI, New Delhi are conducted through Common Admission Test (CAT) and XLRI admission test (XAT).
 The Institute also accepts Graduate Management Admission Test (GMAT) scores for foreign students and non-resident Indian students.
 Apart from the test scores, candidates are evaluated on the basis of past academic performance in graduation, class XII & X, extempore speaking, psychometric test, essay writing and personal interview, besides other qualitative parameters for admission shortlists.

-Placements

-IMI Delhi has successfully completed its final placement season and witnessed 100% placement with a batch size of 243 students.
-The average package stood at Rs.
-15.51 LPA in this final placement season, and the highest package stood at Rs.
-32 LPA.